What is duplicitous behavior?

 It is crucial to remember two-faced people are above all else transactional thinkers who are besotted with Object Permanence Syndrome disorder likely to result in them being faithless as well as fickle people to know, to count on, or on whom to depend.

 Be mindful of this if you see the trait in yourself or others — as it is a serious red flag whoever engages in the behavior is likely to face serious social and neurological consequences for their social malfeasance later.

-Understand EVERY Cluster B person — adult or child — is likely to be socially two faced and transactional.
+Understand EVERY Cluster B person — adult or child — is likely to be socially two-faced and transactional.

 If you keep that in mind during every interaction with one, you will be less likely to believe when they tell you beautiful lies.
-And that keeps you happier, healthier, and more wise free from the clutches of any bad girls or seriously socially toxic and or abusive peer groups or guys.« Back to Glossary Index
+And that keeps you happier, healthier, and wiser free from the clutches of any bad girls or seriously socially toxic and or abusive peer groups or guys.« Back to Glossary Index